Denzil77777/TDPECV/README.md

 + I have found myseld to very  comfortable with VSCode.
 At the same time, I am confiden, that t each one of you have your own editors.
 Having said that, I suggest you may please use Microsoft VSCode for this Project!

 + https://code.visualstudio.com/downloadSelect Windows and download.VSCodeUserSetup-x64-1.104.0.exeOne downloaded and saved, you shall see https://code.visualstudio.com/docs/?dv=win64user.The above link explains how to install and configure Visual Code.
-I would suggest reading and understanding, if you are a first timer, or a novice.On the other hand, locate the folder into which you have downloaded VSCode.Right click on VSCodeUserSetup-x64-1.104.0.ex, Run As Administrator.Once installed, you may see a Visual Code Studio icon on your desktop, click and you should see VSCode (Please see attached image )
+I would suggest reading and understanding, if you are a first timer, or a novice.

++ On the other hand, locate the folder into which you have downloaded VSCode.Right click on VSCodeUserSetup-x64-1.104.0.ex, Run As Administrator.
+Once installed, you may see a Visual Code Studio icon on your desktop, click and you should see VSCode (Please see attached image)

 + Link to Visual Code user Interface; https://www.google.com/search?sca_esv=e4a95c6c96962d75&q=Visual+code+screen&spell=1&sa=X&ved=2ahUKEwiY9M7fyNWPAxUW0wIHHfweGf4QBSgAegQIDxAB&biw=1920&bih=967&dpr=1#vhid=QQO-9g1QE8jgbM&vssid=_mkzFaI7cAv-yi-gPmaHx6QY_44